 Sycamore Legal is an unusual collection of thought leaders in technology law — of authors, educators, and seasoned professionals, with a collective resume that includes work as a law professor, expert witness, and much more.
 In 2017, we were named Technology Sector Contracts Law Firm of the Year, for California, by Global Law Experts Magazine.

 David Tollen is the author of the American Bar Association’s bestseller, The Tech Contracts Handbook (ABA Publishing / IP Section 2015).
 Professor Jill Bronfman was named to The Recorder’s 2014 list of the 50 Women Leaders in Tech Law and was selected as a 2014-2016 U.S.C.
 Annenberg Alumni Ambassador.
-Deborah Pulido served as executive editor of The California Law Review, while David and Jill have published long lists of articles on topics related to technology, privacy, and intellectual property law.
+Deborah Pulido served as executive editor of The California Law Review — and the three Sycamore attorneys have published long lists of articles on topics related to technology, privacy, and intellectual property law.

 David and Jill also teach technology law and are widely sought-after speakers.
 Jill has served as a professor at Hastings College of the Law and San Francisco State University.
 And David provides day-long in-house trainings on drafting and negotiating IT contracts, for lawyers and business people — “easily the most helpful, on-point and productive training I’ve received as a lawyer,” according to one recent student.